 Our use of language must be intentional, truthful and respectful.
 We must speak without manipulation, hidden agendas or malice.
-The clearer we are with ourselves about our needs and desires, the easier it is to express those with words to the world.
+The clearer we are with ourselves about our needs and desires, the easier it is to express those with our words to the world.

 Some areas for consideration: